Xela3026/yabbr-docs/docs/members/member-list.md

 - **Role**: the role of the member in the workspace.
 - **Status**: whether the member's profile is enabled within the workspace.
 A disabled member's profile is not functional.
 This status can either be 'Enabled' or 'Disable'.
-- **Virtual Number Assignment**: this is the [Virtual Number](../channels/virtual-numbers.md) registered in your workspace that this member will use for [Email2SMS](#email2sms) communications.
+- **Virtual Number Assignment**: this is the [Virtual Number](../channels/virtual-numbers.md) that this member will use for [Email2SMS](#email2sms) communications.
 To disable Email2SMS functionality for the member, just select 'Disabled' for this option.

 Finally, to confirm and register the changes, click <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">Apply</Tag>.